Nonlinear inverse problem by T-matrix completion. I. Theory: T-matrix and its representations; ``experimental'' T-matrix

 Here $\epsilon$ is a small positive constant.
 If computations could be performed with infinite precision, we could have set $\epsilon=0$.
 In practice, we should take $\epsilon$ to be small but at least larger than the smallest positive floating-point constant for which a particular implementation of numerical arithmetic adheres to the IEEE standard.
 We note that under the assumptions stated above, the condition $\sigma_\mu^A \sigma_\nu^B > \epsilon^2$ can be satisfied only for $1\leq \mu \leq N_d$ and $1 \leq \nu \leq N_s$.
 Singular values $\sigma_\mu^A$ and $\sigma_\nu^B$ with indexes outside of these ranges are identically zero.

 Eq.~\eqref{T_inv} summarizes our knowledge about the system that is contained in the data.
 There are few matrix elements of $\tilde{T}$ that are known with certainty.
 These matrix elements can be computed by the first expression in~\eqref{T_inv}.
 The other matrix elements can not be determined from equation \eqref{Phi_T}.
 We can vary these unknown elements arbitrarily and the error of \eqref{Phi_T} will not noticeably change.
 The number of known elements of $\tilde{T}$ can not exceed $N_d N_s$ but can, in principle, be smaller, e.g., if the rank of $A$ is less than $N_d$ or the rank of $B$ is less than $N_s$, although this situation is not typical even for severely ill-posed ISPs.
 In any event, $N_d N_s$ is usually much smaller than the total number of the matrix elements of $\tilde{T}$, which is equal to $N_v^2$.
 Using the previously introduced estimates, $N_d N_s / N_v^2 \sim 1/L^2$.
 Therefore, only a small fraction of the elements of $\tilde{T}$ are known.
 In what follows, we assume that the singular values of $A$ and $B$ are arranged in the descending order and that the known elements of $\tilde{T}$ can be collected into the upper-left rectangular block of the size $M_A \times M_B$ (see Fig.~\ref{fig:T}), where $M_A \leq N_d$ and $M_B\leq N_s$.
 We emphasize again that, in many practically-important cases, equalities will hold in the above expressions.
-However, it is possible to arrange the sources in such a way that the rank of $B$ is less than $N_s$ (and similarly for detectors and $A$), at least up to the numerical precision of the computer \footnote[5]{This possibility is closely related to the existence of non-radiating sources.
-Indeed, to force the rank of $B$ to be less than $N_s$, we need to arrange the sources in space and to assign them relative amplitudes and phases so that they produce almost no field in $\Omega$.}.
+However, it is possible to arrange the sources in such a way that the rank of $B$ is less than $N_s$ (and similarly for detectors and $A$), at least up to the numerical precision of the computer~\cite{fn3}.
 Moreover, the region of known matrix elements can be of a more general shape than a rectangle, as is shown in Fig.~\ref{fig:reg}.
 It is not conceptually difficult to account for this fact.
 However, we will proceed under the assumption that the region is rectangular in order to shorten the discussion.
-Besides, in the numerical simulations of \cite{IP_2}, this region was, in fact, rectangular.
+Besides, in the numerical simulations of~\cite{PRE_2}, this region was, in fact, rectangular.

 Even though we can not gain any knowledge about the matrix elements of $\tilde{T}$ outside of the shaded area shown in Fig.~\ref{fig:T} by using equation \eqref{Phi_T} alone, we can make an initial guess for $\tilde{T}$, which we denote by $\tilde{T}_{\rm exp}$ (the ''experimental'' T-matrix).
 We define $T_{\rm exp}$ (in real-space representation) as the matrix that satisfies \eqref{Phi_T} in the minimum norm sense and has the smallest entry-wise norm $\Vert T \Vert_2$.
 This matrix is uniquely defined by the equation